my soul thirsts for you;

 What to do Lord, in times like this?

-Father, I don’t ask that you won’t take me to desert.
-I just pray that when you take me there, I will call upon Your Name, I will thirst for You; that my flesh won’t fall into sin seeking to be satisfied with any other thing rather than You and your Word.
+Father, I don’t ask that you won’t take me to a dry land.
+I just pray that when you take me there, I will call upon Your Name.
+That during the dry seasons, my flesh won’t fall into sinning seeking to be satisfied with other things rather than You and your Word.

 God, don’t ever let me forget that your steadfast love is better than life.
-Better that breathing, better than all the beautiful moments I might live; better that the best gift it has pleased you to give me.
-Better than a song in the night, and times of prosperity.
+Better than breathing, better than all the beautiful moments I might live; better that the best gift it has pleased you to give me.
+Better than a song in the night and times of joy.
 Better than all the kingdoms of this world, better than all those things that promise me satisfaction but draw me far away from You.

 Even when the winds blow hard against me, when the sand storm won’t let me open my eyes, I ask you, God, my God, lift my head and let me see your power and glory.
 Even when my eyes are cracking from lack of water and my mouth doesn’t find a way to pronounce a word because its dry, even then, let me sing your praise.

 Lord, I will bless you as long as I live.
-I will, not because of my will power; not because I try hard, but because You have promised that nothing, not even the most dreadful deserts will be able to separate me from your perfect Love.
+And not because of my will power; not because I try hard, but because You have promised that nothing, not even the most dreadful deserts will be able to separate me from your perfect Love.

 Thank you for hope, thank you because You don’t keep your people forever in the desert land.
 You always bring us to a time of feasting and rejoicing; a time when our soul eats at your table and is always satisfied.
-Thank you because you always provide times when our lips can’t contain your praises.
-When joy overflows, and gladness is our companion.
+Thank you because you always provide times in which our lips can’t contain your praises.
+Times when joy overflows, and gladness is our companion.

 I cling to you, my God.
 I cling to you as much as a woman clings to her man; as much as much as a the baby to her nursing Mom.
 I cling to you in the desert and in the land in which honey and milk overflows.
 In both places I need you or I die.
 Uphold me with Your right hand.
 Sustain me when I am weak, hold me tight when I am fainting.
 Hold me with Your mighty hand when temptation comes, when the devil tempts me.
 Give me victory and fill my mouth with your praises, that I may rejoice in You and be satisfied in You alone, my God and King.